How Truly Natural Healing Actually Works

 anywhere in the human body will nearly always contain "undesirable"

-debris DRAW the vermin?
+of debris DRAW the vermin?
 Would not the same logical progression of

 events occur in our bodies?
 Why should we think this "cause and

-effect" relationship would be totally different just because it
+effect" relationship would be totally different just because it takes

-a "miracle".
 But nothing "mystical" or "magical" goes on inside.
+The same laws of

-The same laws of physics (and logic) apply there as in the "outside
+physics (and logic) apply there as in the "outside world".
+There's no

-world".
-There's no biological "black magic".
+biological "black magic".

 Just because certain micro-organisms detect in our bodies (while we're